Intro to Customizing Actions with DMScript

 }

-NOTE: When adding Procedures via the DeployHub Web User Interface, the “action” header is implied.
+NOTE: When adding Procedures via the DeployHub Pro Web User Interface, the “action” header is implied.
 There is no need to use the syntax outlined here.
 However, you can use this in an external DMScript file (one stored in a repository) and call it from other Procedures or Functions stored in the same file.

 Call a Procedure